onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 </Callout>

 This tutorial builds on the [previous `Resource` tutorial](./03-resources.md).
-Before beginning this tutorial, you should have an idea of how accounts,transactions,resources, and signers work with basic field types.
+Before beginning this tutorial, you should have an idea of how accounts, transactions, resources, and signers work with basic field types.
 This tutorial will build on your understanding of accounts and resources.
-You'll learn how to interact with resources using [capabilities](../language/capabilities) In Cadence, resources are a composite type like a struct or a class, but with some special rules:
+You'll learn how to interact with resources using [capabilities](../language/capabilities.md) In Cadence, resources are a composite type like a struct or a class, but with some special rules:
 - Each instance of a resource can only exist in exactly one location and cannot be copied.
 - Resources must be explicitly moved from one location to another when accessed.